 We are up early to fly to Siem Reap.
 This was a new challenge.
-I normally carry three bags but I am only allowed to check one bag (<50 lbs.) and one carry-on (<15lbs.).
+I normally carry three bags, but I am only allowed to check one bag (<50 lbs.) and one carry-on (<15lbs.).
 As an added challenge, I had a lot of clothes that were still wet.
 I have dresses, but pants are required for temples so I have to do more laundry.

 We had a great group of travelers.
-We often ask and are asked the same questions: where are you from what do you do, etc. For us each question has an unexpected weird pause…
+We often ask and are asked the same questions: where are you from, what do you do, etc. For us each question has an unexpected weird pause…

 Where are you from?
 USA.
 What state?
 Actually we are between states, but we get our mail in Ohio.
 What do you do?
-Rob says travel followed but I’m retired.
+Rob says travel followed by I’m retired.
 What did you do?